SYK-08/nuttx/README.md

      problems for the Windows tools by copying directories instead of linking them.
      But this can also cause some confusion for you:  For example, you may edit a file in a "linked" directory and find that your changes had no effect.
-     That is because you are building the copy of the file in the "fake" symbolic directory.
+     That is because you are building a copy of the file in the "fake" symbolic directory.
 If you use a Windows toolchain, you should get in the habit of making like this:

          make clean_context all

      An alias in your .bashrc file might make that less painful.
-The rebuild is not a long as you might think because there is no dependency checking if you are using a native Windows toolchain.
-That bring us to #3:
+The rebuild is not as long as you might think because there is no dependency checking if you are using a native Windows toolchain.
+That brings us to #3:

 ## General Pre-built Toolchain Issues